Please note: Due to the COVID-19 Distancing put in place by the university, we are only accepting phone and video appointments.

 Book an Appointment

-Face-to-Face: You will meet (by appointment) with a BizComm Coach in the office to discuss your assignment.
+ce-to-Face: You will meet (by appointment) with a BizComm Coach in the office to discuss your assignment.
 They can help you brainstorm ideas, draft, revise, and polish your project.
 Many individuals find these to be the most effective kinds of appointments.
+(Currently unavailable due to Covid-19)

 Skype: You can video chat with a BizComm Coach while you both review your project.
 To use this option, you must create a free Skype account and have access to speakers and a microphone or headset.